mfbmina/mfbmina.dev/content/en/posts/golang-grpc.md

 ## OK, but how does RPC differ from REST, for example?

-Both are a way to design your APIs, but a REST architecture has very well-defined principles that have to be followed to achieve a RESTfull architecture.
+Both are a way to design your APIs, but a REST architecture has very well-defined principles that have to be followed to achieve a RESTful architecture.
 RPC also has some principles that should be defined between the client and the server.
 For the RPC client, it is like calling a local procedure.
-Also, RPC doesn't care about the connection being UDP or TCP, but for REST, if you want to be RESTfull, you cannot use UDP.
+Also, RPC doesn't care about the connection being UDP or TCP, but for REST, if you want to be RESTful, you cannot use UDP.

 To learn more about both, I recommend this guide from AWS about [RPC x REST](https://aws.amazon.com/en/compare/the-difference-between-rpc-and-rest/).